bruceharrison1984/chronos-ami/README.md

 This repo contains a HashiCorp Packer template that can be used to build a Cardano node image.
 This can greatly speed up deployment in AWS, as well as guarantee consistency between nodes.

+We do not build from sources, but we do download the latest cardano-node binaries and configuration JSON files.
+We don't build from source because it allows us to focus on hardening the image, and not packaging it with a bunch of build-time dependencies that could lead to security issues down the road.
+It also allows the image to be built extremely quickly.

-The finished image is placed in your personal AWS AMI respoitory, so you can feel safe knowing where it came from.
+The finished image is placed in your private personal AWS AMI respoitory, so you can feel safe knowing where it came from.

 ## Prerequsites
 - Packer